GREENWOOD CHEMICAL CO.

 A final ROD establishing groundwater cleanup goals was issued in September 2005.
 EPA expanded the existing groundwater pump-and-treat system with additional wells in December 2005.
 In November 2004, EPA completed cleaning out and properly disposing the last of the abandoned chemicals in a former laboratory.
 In May 2005, EPA completed the removal of contaminated sludge/sediment from Lagoons 4 and 5 and disposed of approximately 19,500 tons of arsenic-contaminated surface soil in an appropriate disposal facility.
 These areas were filled in with clean soil, graded and seeded to help prevent erosion.

-The ongoing, periodic residential well sampling was last completed in spring 2012.
-Residential wells were first sampled in the late 1980's and have continually shown no elevated Site-related contaminants.
+The ongoing, periodic residential well sampling was last completed by the Virginia Department of Environmental Quality (VADEQ) in February 2017.
+Residential wells were first sampled in the late 1980's and have continually shown no elevated site-related contaminants.
+The next round of sampling is scheduled for Spring 2018.

 Sampling and Monitoring

-The ongoing, periodic residential well sampling was last completed by VDEQ in Spring 2014.
-With property owners' permission, the next round of sampling is expected to be completed by VDEQ in Spring 2015.
+The ongoing, periodic residential well sampling was last completed by the Virginia Department of Environmental Quality (VADEQ) in February 2017.
+With property owners' permission, the next round of sampling is expected to be completed by VDEQ in Spring 2018.
 Residential wells were first sampled in the late 1980s and have continually shown no elevated site-related contaminants.

 Emergency Response and Removal